 Unrestricted funds represents funds generated via activities such as from school uniform sales, bank interest receivable and donations.
-The surplus on this fund at the end of the financial period and after the transfer to other restricted funds was £28,452 and can be used at the discretion of the Governors to meet the charitable objectives of the Academy Trust.
+The surplus on this fund at the end of the financial period and after the transfer from other restricted funds was £59,135 and can be used at the discretion of the Governors to meet the charitable objectives of the Academy Trust.